Blubrry Promo Code

-So we just looked at some podcast websites that use WordPress.
+We just looked at some podcast websites that use WordPress.
 They live on servers that are maintained by web hosts.
 My web host company is A Small Orange.
-There are many out there.
+I’m on a shared hosting plan that works for me right now.
+There are many web hosts out there.
 Go Daddy.
 Host Gator.
 In fact, some of these web hosts sponsored WordCamp-Minneapolis/St. Paul 2017.

 Your web host server is where you:

 - Install WordPress

 - Store media files, such as images you use on your website

 Note: I do not explain how to set up a basic WordPress blog here.
 But you can find out how to do that for free online (check Google and YouTube).
 Once you do have a blog set up, making blog posts is simple… and… publishing a podcast episode works exactly the same way as making a blog post in WordPress.
 I would strongly encourage anyone who wants to start a podcast to learn the fundamentals of blogging with WordPress first.
 It will give you so many advantages over other methods of podcasting.
 On the top of my list is owning and controlling my work.
 If you need help setting up a WordPress blog, contact me.
 I might be able to help you or put you in touch with someone who can.

 Once you do transition from blogging to podcasting, you’ll need a place to put your MP3 (audio) or MP4 (video) files.
 Theoretically, you could put these files on your web host server.